MIOOR/6.5840/note/MapReduce.md

 [^2]:  Remzi H. Arpaci-Dusseau, Eric Anderson, Noah Treuhaft, David E. Culler, Joseph M. Hellerstein, David Patterson, and Kathy Yelick.
 Cluster I/O with River: Making the fast case common.
 In Proceedings of the Sixth Workshop on Input/Output in Parallel and Distributed Systems (IOPADS ’99), pages 10–22, Atlanta, Georgia, May 1999.
 [^3]: Arash Baratloo, Mehmet Karaul, Zvi Kedem, and Peter Wyckoff.
 Charlotte: Metacomputing on the web.
 In Proceedings of the 9th International Conference on Parallel and Distributed Computing Systems, 1996.
 [^5]:  John Bent, Douglas Thain, Andrea C.Arpaci-Dusseau, Remzi H. Arpaci-Dusseau, and Miron Livny.
 Explicit control in a batch-aware distributed file system.
 In Proceedings of the 1st USENIX Symposium on Networked Systems Design and Implementation NSDI, March 2004.
 [^6]:  Guy E. Blelloch.
 Scans as primitive parallel operations.
-IEEE Transactions on Computers, C-38(11), November 1989.
+IEEE Transactions on Computers, C-38(11), November, 1989.
 [^7]: Armando Fox, Steven D. Gribble, Yatin Chawathe, Eric A. Brewer, and Paul Gauthier.
 Cluster-based scalable network services.
 In Proceedings of the 16th ACM Symposium on Operating System Principles, pages 78–91, Saint-Malo, France, 1997.
 [^9]:  S. Gorlatch.
 Systematic efficient parallelization of scan and other list homomorphisms.
 In L. Bouge, P. Fraigniaud, A. Mignotte, and Y. Robert, editors, Euro-Par’96.
 Parallel Processing, Lecture Notes in Computer Science 1124, pages 401–408.
 Springer-Verlag, 1996.
 [^11]: William Gropp, Ewing Lusk, and Anthony Skjellum.
 Using MPI: Portable Parallel Programming with the Message-Passing Interface.
 MIT Press, Cambridge, MA,1999.